How to Build a Simple French-Style Dinner Routine

 Dinner doesn’t need a full overhaul.
 It just needs shape.

-And once you’ve done it once, it becomes something you can return to anytime you want the night to feel a little more pulled together.
+nce you’ve done it a few times, it becomes easy to repeat on any night when you want dinner to feel a little more settled.